Open-Telecoms-Data/open-fibre-data-standard/docs/primer/scopeandkeyconcepts.md

 ## Geospatial data

-Geospatial data contains information about objects and their location on Earth.
-A 'position' in geospatial data describes a single location.
-Each position contains information about longitude, latitude, and (sometimes) altitude or elevation.
+Geospatial data is information that describes objects or features with a location on or near the surface of the earth.
+Geospatial data typically combines location information (usually coordinates on the earth) and attribute information (the characteristics of the object concerned).

-Geospatial data is one of the main elements of open fibre data.
-When location information is available, open fibre data represents nodes as a single position, and links as two or more positions.
+OFDS data is usually geospatial data.
+It can contain both location information, such as the location of nodes and links, and attribute information, such as the capacity of a link.

 Publishers can represent geospatial data in several formats.
 OFDS recommends that publishers publish geospatial data in [GeoJSON](https://geojson.org/) format.
 Nodes and links should be published as separate [feature collections](https://www.rfc-editor.org/rfc/rfc7946#section-3.3).